 One of the objectives of the scheme is to keep employers' contributions at as constant a rate as possible.
 In the triennial fund valuation as at 31st March 2013, the Authority agreed a strategy with the scheme's actuary to achieve a funding level of 100% over the next 15 years.
 Funding levels are monitored and the next triennial valuation is due to be completed as at 31st March 2016.
+The scheme will need to take account of the national changes to the scheme under the Public Services Pensions Act 2013.
+Under the Act, the LGPS may not provide benefits in relation to service after 31st March 2014.
+The Act provides for scheme regulations to be made within a common framework, to establish new career average revalued earnings schemes to pay pensions and other benefits to certain public servants.

-The actuary has estimated a total authority contribution of £15.1m in 2014/15.
-The weighted average duration of the defined benefit obligation for scheme members is 16 years as at 31st March 2015 (also 16 years as at 31st March 2014).
+The actuary has estimated a total authority contribution of £15.9m in 2014/15.

+The weighted average duration of the defined benefit obligation for scheme members is 16 years as at 31st March 2014 (17.2 years as at 31st March 2013).